riversdark/riversdark.github.io/content/post/lgts.md

 we can see that the indicator variable follows a similar progression pattern as that of the sales data, so it should offer us useful information to improve the model prediction.

 We'll use the lead indicator, lagged 3 and 4 periods, as predictors.
 The total length of the data, since we have to remove the first 4 data points for lack of predictors, becomes 146.
-We'll use the last 10 periord for prediction as before.
+We'll use the last 10 period for prediction as before.
 The regression component of the model will also have an intercept.

 <a id="code-snippet--lgtr-data-processing"></a>
 ```python